riverdaleGithub/processing_23_24/3/readme.md

 </details>

 <details>
-<summary>🌌 Step 3: Methods 🌌</summary>
+<summary>🌌 Step 3.5: Methods 🌌</summary>
-To start off, we'll create a simple method to show our Planet class and its attributes like radius.
+To start off, we'll create a simple method, action, to show our Planet class and its attributes like radius.

 <pre><code>
 class Planet {